djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_4.md

 If `foo`'s return type is inferred, then `bar` must either:

-- Refer to `foo` to name its return type (i.e. `fn bar() -> <foo as Fn<(T,)>>::Output`)
+- Infer it from its body (i.e. `fn bar() -> _ { foo(42) }`, this is basically what `impl Trait` does right now)
-- Infer it from its body (i.e. `fn bar() -> _ { foo() }`)
+- Or, refer to `foo` to name its return type (i.e. `fn bar() -> <foo as Fn<(T,)>>::Output`)

 A type alias doesn't change the situation here, as it would also either state `type Output = <foo as Fn(T)>::Output` or `type Output = _`.

-In the case of inference, we end up long-range type inference and spooky action at a distance.
+If we infer the return type of `bar` from its body, we end up long-range type inference and spooky action at a distance.
 This has the additional downside that it opens the door for inference to be used in places where it's not strictly necessary.
 This could lead to further confusion and, in my opinion, would render the feature more harm than good.

-In the case of function outputs, we end up with `foo` only performing local inference which is considerably better.
+If we refer to `foo` to name `bar`'s return type, we end up with `foo` only performing local inference which is arguably better.
 However, we suffer from the explicit function output signature, especially when we want to change the definition of `foo`.
 Modifying its arguments would require modifying the type signature of `bar` (or equivalently, the signature of the type alias) even when the return type has not changed.
 It makes maintenance more difficult at the same time as making discoverability more difficult.

 #### Named